zepingyu0512/zepingyu0512.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am a PhD student at University of Manchester, supervised by Prof. [Sophia Ananiadou](https://research.manchester.ac.uk/en/persons/sophia.ananiadou).
-I worked as an deep learning researcher at Tencent from 2020 to 2022, where I used graph neural networks to improve the accuracy of [binary code similarity detection](https://cdn.aaai.org/ojs/5466/5466-13-8691-1-10-20200511.pdf) and [binary source code matching](https://proceedings.neurips.cc/paper/2020/file/285f89b802bcb2651801455c86d78f2a-Paper.pdf).
+I worked as an deep learning researcher at Tencent from 2020 to 2022, where I used BERT, graph neural network and cross-modal retrieval techniques to improve the accuracy of [binary code similarity detection](https://cdn.aaai.org/ojs/5466/5466-13-8691-1-10-20200511.pdf) and [binary source code matching](https://proceedings.neurips.cc/paper/2020/file/285f89b802bcb2651801455c86d78f2a-Paper.pdf).
 I graduated from Shanghai Jiao Tong University in 2020 with a Master’s Degree, supervised by Prof. [Gongshen Liu](https://infosec.sjtu.edu.cn/DirectoryDetail.aspx?id=75), and in 2017 with a Bachelor’s Degree.

 Currently, my research focuses on: